amiretemad/mirzachallenge/README.md

 </br>
 <b>attention : </b>
-After install you need to create a new database and set the database connection info in .env file because i add some records.
+After install you need to create a new database and set the database connection info in .env file because i add some records to database.